John Milfull

-John Milfull (1940-2016) was an Australian academic, educator and professor.
-In 1971 he was appointed as Professor of German and Head of the School of German at the University of New South Wales.
+John Milfull (24 April 1940 – 6 November 2016) was an Australian academic, educator and professor.
+In 1971 he was appointed as professor of German and head of the School of German at the University of New South Wales.

-In 1984 he became the Dean of Arts and Social Sciences there.
-He later founded that university's degree program in European Studies and founded its Centre for European Studies and in 1986 was appointed as Professor Emeritus and visiting professor in European Studies.
+In 1984 he became the dean of arts and social sciences there.
+He later founded that university's degree program in European studies and founded its Centre for European Studies and in 1986 was appointed as professor emeritus and visiting professor in European studies.

-He was a member of the International Advisory Board for the journal Debatte: Journal of Contemporary Central and Eastern Europe and vice-president of the Contemporary European Studies Association of Australia.
+He was a member of the international advisory board for the journal Debatte: Journal of Contemporary Central and Eastern Europe and vice-president of the Contemporary European Studies Association of Australia.

 Early life and education

 Milfull was born John Rowland Milfull on 24 April 1940 in Sydney.
-His father was Tom Milfull, who taught mathematics at Sydney Grammar School from 1928 to 1933 and at Sydney Church of England Grammar School in the years 1939–71.
-His mother was Marion Milfull née Rowland, who was the daughter of Percy Fritz Rowland, the headmaster of Townsville Grammar School in the years 1905–1938, and Jessie Adeline.
+His father was Tom Milfull, who taught mathematics at Sydney Grammar School from 1928 to 1933, at Brisbane Grammar School from 1934 to 1938, and at Sydney Church of England Grammar School in the years 1939–71.
+His mother was Marion Milfull née Rowland (born 1905), who was the daughter of Percy Fritz Rowland, the headmaster of Townsville Grammar School in the years 1905–1938, and Jessie Adeline.

-After attending the Sydney Church of England Grammar School, John Milfull studied arts (German, English and music) at the University of Sydney, graduating with First Class Honours in German in 1961.
+After attending the Sydney Church of England Grammar School from which he graduated as dux with Leaving Certificate first class honours in English, Latin and German and several prizes, John Milfull studied arts (German, English and music) at the University of Sydney, graduating with First Class Honours in German in 1961.

 He spent a year studying German, English, and music at the University of Munich.